cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

 Note that:
 -   The `audience` parameter is required and must always be `https://api.publiq.be` due to how Auth0 works.
--   The `scope` parameter is suggested to always be set to `openid profile email` to get an access token that can be used to fetch the basic information of the logged in user afterwards.
+-   The `scope` parameter is suggested to always be set to `openid profile email offline_access` to get an access token that can be used to fetch the basic information of the logged in user afterwards (`openid profile email`), as well as a refresh token (`offline_access`).
 -   The `code_challenge_method` is required and must always be set to `S256` as it is the only one supported by Auth0.
 -   The `redirect_uri` must already be registered on our end as a valid redirect URI (see [requirements](#requirements)).